explainers-by-googlers/approximate-geolocation/README.md

 are able to generate a precise estimate quickly without waiting for GPS.
-As a result, the behavior on most systems is not affected by the `enableHighAccuracy` option and many applications use the default value regardless of whether high accuracy is needed.
+As a result, the behavior on most systems is not affected by the `enableHighAccuracy` option and many applications use the default value regardless of whether precise location is needed.

-We could consider treating `enableHighAccuracy=true` the same as `accuracyMode="high"`.
+We could consider treating `enableHighAccuracy=true` the same as `accuracyMode="precise"`.
 However, that would have a small backwards compatibility issue with `navigator.permissions.query({ name: "geolocation" })`, since it could result in different prompting behaviours (while querying the permission state would only return one state).